Dirlewanger Brigade: Germany

 Fritz Schmedes, the last commander of the SS-Sturmbrigade Dirlewanger and later 36th Waffen Grenadier Division of the SS.

+The destruction of the T-34 tank by SS-Sturmbrigade Dirlewanger in Guben, 22 February 1945.

-By 2 January 1945, after the disastrous battle of Ipolysag, the 2.SS-Sturmbrigade Dirlewanger had only the remaining combat strength of 2,489 men.
-On 2 February 1945, orders were given to the Sturmbrigade to be entrain for the Oder front.
+By 2 January 1945, after the disastrous battle of Ipolysag, the 2.SS-Sturmbrigade Dirlewanger had a ration strength of only 2,489 men present for duty, less than half of its authorized strength of 6,500 men.
+On 2 February 1945, orders were given to the Sturmbrigade to be transferred to the Oder front.
 After moving through Dresden, the brigade arrived at their new assembly point in Guben and their assembly completed by 12 February 1945.
-On 14 February 1945, the brigade along with regular army unit attached to it was committed to battle against the incoming Red Army.
+On 14 February 1945, the brigade along with a regular army unit attached to it was committed to battle against the incoming Red Army.
 On 15 February 1945, the brigade was reported to have captured the villages of Sommerfeld, Christianstadt and Naumburg.
 On the same day, Dirlewanger was seriously wounded in combat for the twelfth time during the counterattack to recapture the town of Sommerfeld.
 He was sent to the rear and Schmedes took command; Dirlewanger would not return to the brigade.
+The element of the Red Army in Naumburg was repelled after combatting with the brigade the next day.
+On 17 February 1945, the brigade fought against a strong Soviet attack near Sommerfeld and destroyed a tank.
+After retaking Sommerfeld, the brigade and the 25th Panzer Division attacked the Red Army position in Bieniów.
+After the fighting, the Soviets were forced to retreat toward the Bóbr river and had to be recalled to the Neisse due to high losses.

-On 17 February 1945, the brigade fought against a strong Soviet attack near Sommerfeld and destroyed a Soviet T-34-85 tank.
-On 20 February 1945, SS-Sturmbrigade Dirlewanger and its attached army units were to be incorporated into a newly formed division.
+On 18 February 1945, the SS-Sturmbrigade Dirlewanger was sent to the first line of the fighting toward the outskirt of Guben.
+On 20 February 1945, the brigade is attacking from the north and is engaging in heavy combat with the 102nd Rifle Division.
+On that same day, the brigade and its attached army units were to be incorporated into a newly formed division.
 This would become effective on 1 March 1945, when both SS-Sturmbrigade Dirlewanger and its attached army units officially became a full division later known as the 36.
 Waffen Grenadier Division der SS.
-The regular army units attached to the formation were the 1244th Grenadier Regiment, the 2nd Battalion of the 687th Army Pioneer Brigade, two companies from the 681st Heavy Panzerjäger Battalion, and the 1st Panzer Battalion, including its two StuG companies equipped with 14 vehicles each.
+The regular army units attached to the formation were the 1244th Grenadier Regiment, the 2nd Battalion of the 687th Army Pioneer Brigade, two companies from the 681st Heavy Panzerjäger Battalion, and the newly raised 1st Panzer Battalion Stahnsdorf, including its two StuG companies equipped with 14 vehicles each.
 Individual Sturmpionier demolition engineers had already been attached to the force during the fighting in Warsaw.